(updated fall 2019, fall 2020, winter 20/21, spring 2022, spring 2023)

 Get ready for shoes full of sand, and then wet shoes.

 Use the waypoint in my Caltopo map (38.7389, -109.6352, near mile 7.5) to find the corner of the fence you will be following south, and stay close to the fence.
 I found ONE set of footsteps along the fence in 2017, which is concerning, because the point of following the fence is to minimize impact to the cryptobiotic soil.
 Make sure to follow rivulets and washes where possible to avoid stepping on these living soil crusts.
-The popular Slickrock alternate has views from above but sends you through two major fields of crypto in a National Park – the only truly protected land in America.
+Put your feet down on rocks and sand, not on the booger-looking stuff.
+It’s alive and crucial.
+The “Slickrock alternate” has views from above but sends you through at least two major fields of crypto in a National Park – the only truly “protected” land in America.
+PLEASE SEE WHERE THE PROBLEM IS AND LEARN HOW TO AVOID IT IF YOU ARE INSISTENT ON TAKING THE SLICKROCK ROUTE.
 Everywhere else on the Hayduke – National Forest, BLM – you will see the crypto has been trampled by cattle.
 Only in National Parks is it only trampled by humans.
 I do not recommend this alt, and so am not sharing it freely on my map.
 Other alts which pass my anal cryptobiotic soil checks ARE shown.
 There are plenty of other chances to play on slickrock and get the views, such as with the Halls Creek/Stevens Canyon alt.

 Once you leave Moab, both the main route and the Jackson Hole route are great, I slightly prefer the main route because Kane Springs Canyon is beautiful and the tourist traffic is interesting.
 You will find bathrooms and trash cans at campgrounds and car parks all the way up to the base of Hurrah Pass.
 Also, loads of petroglyphs along the way.
+Do not geotag.

 Make sure to get water from the River soon after mile 4.5 because it could be a dry stretch until Lockhart Canyon, where the water is alkaline.
 I don’t encounter alkaline (saline) water on the Hayduke as much as some other people, but where I do encounter it is in the first three sections.
-The Colorado has the best water after Kane Springs.
+The Colorado River has the best water after Kane Springs.
 Next tasty water is near mile 45.

 There are no bathrooms or trash cans at the Big Spring TH at the end of Section 2.
 The water in the spring below (a class 4+ downclimb) is lovely but slightly alkaline.